Emergency Dentist Corbin

 Another way to prevent dental damage that warrants a visit with our emergency dentist in Corbin is by breaking bad habits, like smoking.
 It’s also important not to use your teeth as tools, chew on ice cubes, bite your nails, or put the back of your pen or pencil in your mouth.
 It may be inconvenient to grab the proper tools, like the scissors, but handling a painful dental injury is significantly more inconvenient, so it’s worth it!

-We do see patient afterhours, but an additional fee may apply.
+We do see patients after hours, but an additional fee will apply.
 Please don’t hesitate to call us if you have any questions or concerns.

 At Corbin Family Dental Care, one of our first priorities is the comfort and safety of our patients.
 Dental emergencies are stressful and oftentimes painful, which is why we offer several sedation options to help you feel comfortable and relaxed as soon as you reach our office.
 In fact, Dr. Whitaker is one of the few specially trained dentists in the area to administer IV sedation.
 As soon as you reach our office, we’ll speak with you to determine your pain level and examine the situation.
-Based on our findings, we can then discuss different sedation options that can ease your discomfort and help you feel at-ease while you’re receiving treatment.
+Based on our findings and keeping your safety at the forefront of our planning, we can then discuss different sedation options that can ease your discomfort and help you feel at ease while you’re receiving treatment.

-Toothaches are often a sign of an infection, which can be treated with root canal therapy if it hasn’t progressed.
+Toothaches are often a sign of an infection, which can be treated with root canal therapy if it hasn’t progressed too far.
 If you put this procedure off, it will likely result in you needing an extraction instead.
 At Corbin Family Dental Care, we make sure that no matter what treatment you need, it’s as pain-free and comfortable as possible.

-Whether you have a toothache caused by an infection, or experienced dental trauma, you may notice facial swelling.
+Whether you have a toothache caused by an infection or have experienced dental trauma, you may notice facial swelling.
 One way you can bring this down is to place a cold compress on the area for 10 minutes on and 10 minutes off, for up to an hour.
-If the swelling is caused by infection, it’s important to not put a heat source on the area, because this could cause the infection to spread faster.
+If the swelling is caused by infection, it’s important not to put a heat source on the area, because this could cause the infection to spread faster.
+Antibiotics are usually the main solution and can be prescribed accordingly, but for severe infections or swelling affecting your swallowing or vision, please seek immediate attention at your local emergency room.